 6 And my final Spring Star is Brunnera macrophylla ‘Alexander’s Great’ (Siberian Bugloss).
 Some of you may know and curse the more usual brunnera which can make itself a lot too comfortable, certainly down here in Eastbourne.
 ‘Alexander’s Great’ is a much more refined version, sporting sprays of starry blue forget-me-not flowers in spring and beautiful large netted white leaves for the summer and autumn.
 SO much easier than Hostas – the snails don’t touch it! – and just as satisfying in a part-shaded spot.

-Yes how can I, the baby of the family, be 61 years old this week?
+Yes how can I, the baby of the family, be getting so old this week?

 7 I won’t be saying ‘no’ to the champers of course, but in Scotland we like to keep our feet on the ground and I have nothing but praise for the sturdy, evergreen shrub Osmanthus burkwoodii, described as ‘dense and slow-growing’ (L & E spring to mind) nevertheless it stoically produces lovely, scented white flowers at this time of the year.
 And despite a persistently cold wind it shows none of the ugly windburn which blights the cistus rose and viburnum tinus beside it in my garden.
 A top performer.

 8 Far more tactile, pulsatillas would be my next choice.
 I love stroking their downy ‘teddy bear’ leaves as they develop, their flowers are divine, followed by delightful fluffy seedheads, and…..you’ll find you value this when you reach 60….they’re yearly dependable.
 Now if I’m making other flippertygibbet plants like trilliums or meconopsis feel uncomfortable when I say that, well, if the cap fits wear it (you’ll also find you sound more and more like your mother).